MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 }
 ```

-Let's take a moment to review the new code.
+Now take a moment to review the new operation.

 - In order to calculate the number of bits needed to express integers up to `max`, use the [`BitSizeI`](xref:Microsoft.Quantum.Math.BitSizeI) function.
 - The `SampleRandomNumberInRange` operation uses a [`repeat`](xref:Microsoft.Quantum.Canon.Repeat) loop to generate random numbers until it generates one that's equal to or less than `max`.